UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-8.md

 Well, here you have it!

 ViewModels can of course instantiate and call methods on View objects, and the world will continue to revolve, but that does make them harder to test if we pursue the idea of unit testing the ViewModel (maybe using CIT?).
 If the code can be kept to pure C#.NET, then in one sense we can expect less problems with testing.
 Actually Commands prove to be quick tricky to test however you access them, but that's for another time.

+> In practice, `Command` objects are usually instantiated within the ViewModel.
+Mocking commands is difficult, so if you want to make testing easier, move any logic to a method (that is easy to call from a unit test) and invoke it from the command execute block.

 As we also saw, some tasks (such as navigation) can only be performed by the view layer.
 Therefore, we need a way to invoke such behaviors from the ViewModel.